MaitriJani30/My_Resume/README.md

-Hi, I'm Maitri Vatsal Jani
+Hi, Maitri Vatsal Jani  👋

 I'm a recent Computer Engineering graduate from Silver Oak University (9.6 CGPA), passionate about building a career in software development.
 My strengths are in C++, Java, Python, and C, with a strong foundation in Data Structures & Algorithms.

 This repository hosts my official resume and provides a quick overview of my technical portfolio.

+➡️ View My Resume

 You can find my complete, formatted resume here: